Our 6 Favorite Ways to Use Coconut Oil for Beauty

 Our Coconut Honey Mask is a delicious way to eliminate dry skin, while helping to soothe and diminish the appearance of wrinkles.
 Honey, coconut oil, beautiful skin… What’s not to love?

-For some people, moisturizing with coconut oil clogs their pores and causes breakouts (that’s why we use fractionated coconut oil in some of our facial moisturizers).
-But applying it as a mask and then washing it off after is a great way to enjoy the moisturizing benefits without clogging your pores.
+For some people, moisturizing with extra virgin coconut oil clogs their pores and causes breakouts (that’s why we use fractionated coconut oil in some of our facial moisturizers).
+But applying it as a mask and then washing it off after is a great way to enjoy the benefits of the moisturizer without clogging your pores.

 Check out this article for our ‘Dessert Facial Mask’ recipe that includes coconut oil (and cocoa powder, yum!).